 To separate non-aromatics and residual carried over solvent contents, solvent recovery column is used.
 Top vapours of the extractive distillation column injected to the location below pall rings packing of the solvent recovery column.
 NFM recovered at the bottom of the column is returned to the extractive distillation column.
 The purpose of the solvent recovery column is to eliminate the loss of NFM losses.
 The difference between normal distillation and extractive distillation column is based on phase separation in the separator at the bottom section.
 Non-aromatic compounds are separated to the bottom of the column with a two-phase product.

 - Bottom temperature 125оC

-NFM and the dissolved aromatic solution obtained from the bottom of the extractive distillation column are fed to stripping column to recovery NFM for recycle.
-Column is operated along with aromatic column which operates at vacuum, pure aromatics are separated from the top and the NFM from the bottom.
-Heat of NFM is used to for the preheating the stream in heat exchanger system and returned to the extractive distillation column.
+NFM and the dissolved aromatic solution obtained from the bottom of the extractive distillation column are fed to stripping column to recovery NFM for recycling.
+The column is operated along with aromatic column which operates at a vacuum, pure aromatics are separated from the top and the NFM from the bottom.
+The heat of NFM is used to for the preheating the stream in heat exchanger system and returned to the extractive distillation column.

 Equipment’s through which hot NFM is circulated:

 - NFM reboiler on the stripper column

 NFM is cooled by the trim cooler using solvent stream.
 Continuous reboilers are provided heat to the stripper column with BT vapours as the heating medium.
 The solvent is removed by the reflux in the columns stripping section.